Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

    :width: 250pt
    :align: center

-- Fourthly, in the Glyph Parameters section, choose "Orient" withi the Orientation Mode "Quaternion" and as Orientation Vectors: "orient".
+- Fourthly, in the Glyph Parameters section, choose "Orient" with the orientation mode "Quaternion" and as orientation vectors: "orient".
 To change the size, you can check Scaling and add the Scale Array you wish.
 Finally, in the Glyph Type dropdown menu, select "Pipeline Connection" and in Input, choose "Octahedron.vtk".

 .. image:: ../_static/tuto2_dump_polyhedra.png
    :width: 250pt
    :align: center

-Result for a simulation of 1000 Octahedra falling in a cylinder coloried by their id:
+Result for a simulation of 1000 Octahedra falling in a cylinder colored by their ID:

 .. image:: ../_static/tuto3_dump_polyhedra.png
    :width: 500pt
    :align: center

 * Option 2: write_paraview_polyhedra
    * `filename` : Name of paraview file, there is no default name.
-Note that in `ExaDEM`, filename is defined into the default execution stream.
+Note that in `ExaDEM`, filename is defined in the default execution stream.

 YAML example: